 Just the smell of trees has health benefits.
 "Chemicals secreted by trees, known as phytoncides, have been linked with improved immune defense as well as a reduction in anxiety and increase in pain threshold," reports Slate in an article on the health benefits of nature.
 Studies have also shown that children with ADHD who play in a green outdoor environment, rather than an indoor or constructed environment, show a decrease in their symptoms.
-Even just living around more trees means a healthier overall mental state.
-A 2015 study showed that Londoners who live near trees take fewer antidepressants.
+Even just living around more trees can result in a healthier overall mental state.
+One study showed that Londoners who live near trees take fewer antidepressants.

 Of course, being in a forest also means there's a certain amount of exercise going on.
 Exercise is a proven solution for many ailments including fatigue, depression, anxiety and of course obesity.
 Combining the benefits of movement with the benefits of a forest setting is an extra-strong prescription for many health issues.

-If there is one good thing you're going to do for yourself today, perhaps it should be heading out the door to go take a walk in a forest or a tree-lined park.
+If there's one good thing you're going to do for yourself today, perhaps it should be heading out the door to go take a walk in a forest or a tree-lined park.